airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 ## Prerequisites

 - A [Facebook Ad Account ID](https://www.facebook.com/business/help/1492627900875762)
+- The credentials of your Facebook account with permission to access your ads account
 <!-- env:oss -->
-- (For Airbyte Open Source) A [Facebook app](https://developers.facebook.com/apps/) with the Marketing API enabled.
-The credentials of your Facebook account with permission to access your ads account.
+- (For Airbyte Open Source) A [Facebook app](https://developers.facebook.com/apps/) with the Marketing API enabled
 <!-- /env:oss -->

 ## Setup guide